Larryzpl123/The-Cruelest-Years/README.md

 ## How to Play

 1. **Start with the Rulebook**
-   Open `rulebook.html` in your browser.
-The document is structured like a military field manual, with a table of contents that links directly to every section.
+   Open the `homepage` or `index.html` in your browser.<br/> [Homepage](https://larryzpl123.github.io/The-Cruelest-Years/) [index.html](https://larryzpl123.github.io/The-Cruelest-Years/index.html)<br/> The document is structured like a simple military field manual, it explains how to play the game with <10 minutes of reading time.
-   - § I - Overview & victory conditions
-   - § II - Turn structure & calendar
-   - § III - The eighteen nations
-   - § IV - Setup
-   - § V - Cities, factories & resources
-   - § VI - Training & units
-   - § VII - Movement & combat
-   - § VIII - Leaders & abilities
-   - § IX - Occupied nations
-   - § X - Agendas (optional)
-   - § XI - Historical events (optional)
-   - § XII - Campaign scenarios
-   - § XIII - Designer's notes

 2. **Keep the Stats Document Open**
-   Every number you need - gold, weapons, population, unit costs, attack values, leader abilities - lives in `the_cruelest_years_stats.html`.
+   Every number you need for initial set up and game: gold, weapons, population, unit costs, attack values, leader abilities, etc - lives in `stats.html`.
 The rulebook tells you *how* to play; the stats document tells you *what the pieces do*.

 3. **Print or Reference the Plain Text Version**
    For quick rules look-ups or a physical reference, use `rulebook_plaintext.md`.
 It contains the same core rules in a linear, markdown-friendly format, plus a glossary, FAQ, and strategy advice.